thomasclarke1969/documentation/android/integration/sending.md

 Note, that it is not necessary to include the currently authenticated user in the participant array.
 They are added to new conversations automatically when the first message gets sent to that conversation.
 ```

 If multiple users independently create distinct conversations with the same set of users, the server will automatically merge the conversations.
-This means that some properites of the conversation may change after it is created, but the Layer SDK will handle these changes for you.
+This means that some properties of the conversation may change after it is created, but the Layer SDK will handle these changes for you.

 You can also have multiple conversations with the same set of users, should you choose.